Chandrashila: Accessibility

-Chopta is accessible by bus and is also connected by motor roads with the major towns of Garhwal region of Uttarakhand state.

-The nearest railhead to Chopta is Rishikesh situated 209 km away.

-Jolly Grant Airport is the nearest airport to Chopta, situated 226 km away in the Dehradun district of Uttarakhand state.

-The travel route to Chopta from the nearest railway station or airport typically follows: Haridwar/Dehradun → Devprayag → Srinagar (Garhwal) → Dhari Devi → Rudraprayag → Kund Bridge → Ukhimath → Chopta.
+Chandrashila is accessible only by hiking, while Chopta, a small settlement located nearby, is connected by motorable road and serves as the base point for the trek to Chandrashila.
+The nearest railway station to Chopta is Rishikesh railway station, situated approximately 209 km away.
+The nearest airport is Jolly Grant Airport, located about 226 km from Chopta.
+The usual travel route to Chopta from the nearest railhead or airport passes through Haridwar or Dehradun, followed by Devprayag, Srinagar (Garhwal), Dhari Devi, Rudraprayag, Kund Bridge, and Ukhimath.

 Trekking

-Chandrashila trek is one of the most popular treks among Indian trekking enthusiasts.
-The trek to the peak is 5 km.
-The trek begins from Chopta to Tungnath (highest Shiva temple in the world), which is 3.
-5 km long trek route, from here, Chandrashila is 1.5 kilometer away, and a steep trek.
-Though shorter in distance but steep climbing makes this trek rigorous.
+After reaching Chopta by road, visitors must undertake a trek of nearly 5 km to reach the summit of Chandrashila via Tungnath Temple.
+The trekking route extends for about 3.5 km from Chopta to Tungnath Temple, followed by a further 1.5 km ascent from the temple to the Chandrashila summit.

 This trek is undertaken throughout the year although during the winter season due to snowfall this trek becomes hard as road to Chopta is closed.
 Trekkers use a different route during this period (Deoria Tal – Duggalbitta – Tungnath – Chandrashila).